How Do U Want It

 "How Do U Want It" is a song by American rapper 2Pac from his fourth studio album, All Eyez on Me (1996).
-It was released on June 4, 1996 as a double A-sided single with "California Love" from the same album and was his final single to be released during his lifetime.
-The song features R&B duo K-Ci & JoJo, who at the time were best known as the lead singers of the group Jodeci.
-The song reached number one on the U.S. Billboard Hot 100, becoming Death Row Records' first and only chart topping single, and number seventeen in the UK in 1996.
+It was released on May 28, 1996, by Death Row and Interscope Records, and was his final single to be released during his lifetime.
+"How Do U Want It" features R&B duo K-Ci & JoJo, who at the time were best known as the lead singers of the R&B quartet Jodeci.
 The song received a Best Rap Performance by a Duo or Group Grammy nomination in 1997.
+It would also top the Billboard Year-End Hot Rap Singles of 1996, becoming 2Pac's only single to accomplish that feat.

 Produced by Johnny "J", "How Do U Want It" samples Quincy Jones' 1974 song "Body Heat", and includes a diss towards civil rights activist and fierce rap critic C. Delores Tucker.
 Tucker later sued 2Pac's estate, claiming that comments in this song, and on the track "Wonda Why They Call U Bitch" from the same album, inflicted emotional distress, were slanderous, and invaded her privacy.
 The case was later dismissed.
 A music video was created for "How Do U Want It" and its B-sides "2 of Amerikaz Most Wanted" and "Hit 'Em Up".

+Commercial performance

+In the United States, the song was issued as a double A-sided single with "California Love", also from All Eyez on Me.
+The single reached number one on the US Billboard Hot 100, becoming Death Row Records' first and only chart-topping single, while "How Do U Want It" by itself reached number two on the New Zealand Singles Chart.
+On the US Hot 100, sales were the biggest driver of the single's chart run, spending four weeks on top of the component chart for sales while barely entering the top-75 airplay component chart at number 68.